auth0/docs/articles/client-platforms/angularjs.md

 #### Create an Application Instance

-Let's start with first and simplest step.
-Create an Auth0 account and an authentication application via the dashboard.
-Once you create an app, you'll be provided with credentials (Domain, Client ID, and Client Secret) which should be stored somewhere safe (do not commit this information to your git repo!).
+<%= include('../_includes/_new_app') %>_

 ![App Dashboard](/media/articles/angularjs/app_dashboard.png)

-::: panel-info System Requirements
+::: panel-info Configuration
 Every instance of the seed project comes configured with your `Default App` credentials.
-Awesome right?
 :::

 #### Configure Callback URLs

 Callback URLs are URLs that Auth0 invokes after the authentication process.
-It is especially useful in OAuth.
+Auth0 routes your application back to this URL and attaches some details as query parameters to it including a token.
 Callback URLs can be manipulated on the fly and that could be harmful.

-For security reasons, you will need to add your application's URL in the app's `Allowed Callback URLs`.
-This will enable Auth0 to recognize the URLs as valid.
+For security reasons, you **MUST** add your application's URL in the app's `Allowed Callback URLs`.
 If omitted, authentication will not be successful for the app instance.

 ![Callback error](/media/articles/angularjs/callback_error.png)